jgkme/Add-Remote-Torrent/README.md

 **Q: I'm using an old version of uTorrent (like v2.0.4) and getting a "Failed to obtain uTorrent CSRF token" error.**
 A: Very old versions of the uTorrent WebUI have a different API.
 When you configure your server in the extension's options, make sure you select **"uTorrent (Old)"** as the "Client Type".
 This uses a legacy API handler that is compatible with older clients.
 If you have selected the standard "uTorrent" client type, it will fail with a token error.

+**Q: On macOS, clicking torrent links doesn't do anything.**
+A: Please ensure that the "Enable on-page link/form catching" option is enabled in the extension's settings.
+You can find this under "Other Global Settings" on the options page.
+If it is enabled and still not working, please open an issue on GitHub and provide as much detail as possible, including your macOS and Chrome versions.

 ## Reporting Issues

 If you encounter a bug, please [open an issue on our GitHub page](https://github.com/jgkme/Add-Remote-Torrent/issues).
 To help us resolve the issue quickly, please include the following information: